Search for information about a product,

 • Design: Phase 3, randomized, multicenter, double-blind, parallel-group, active-control study evaluating the efficacy and safety of sparsentan in IgA nephropathy in comparison to irbesartan.13 The primary endpoint was change from baseline to Week 36 in UPCR.13

-• Read more about the two-year efficacy and safety findings from the PROTECT trial or listen now.
+• Read more about the two-year efficacy and safety findings from the PROTECT trial.

 Key takeaway